-VIRGINIA BEACH-- Harvey L. Bryant, Commonwealth’s Attorney for the City of Virginia Beach, announced Monday that he will not seek re-election next year and is retiring at the end of 2013.
+VIRGINIA BEACH-- Harvey L. Bryant, Commonwealth’s Attorney for the City of Virginia Beach, is retiring at the end of 2013.

 "Being Commonwealth’s Attorney in Virginia’s largest city has been the most challenging and the most satisfying part of my career,” Bryant said.